What is Opportunity Cost? Definition, Formula and Calculation

 The value of what you lose when choosing between two or more possibilities is opportunity cost.
 When you decide, you believe that the outcome will be beneficial for you, irrespective of what you will lose by doing so.

-Opportunity Cost is the loss of potential gain of an individual, investor, or business while choosing one alternative over the other.
+Opportunity cost in economics refers to the loss of potential gain for an individual, investor, or business when they choose one alternative over the other.

 Analyzing and understanding a missed opportunity lost due to a particular investment over another leads a person to better decision-making.